BinaryIgor/Eventsql/README.md

 SELECT * FROM event
 WHERE topic = :topic AND (:last_event_id IS NULL OR id > :last_event_id)
-ORDER BY id LIMIT N;
+ORDER BY id LIMIT :limit;

 (process events)